European Chafer Beetle

 How to know if you have an infestation

-- Heavy infestations may lead to your grass feeling "spongy" due to grub tunneling.
+- Heavy infestations may lead to your grass feeling "spongy" due to the grubs tunneling below.

 - Infested turf will commonly be wilted or dead and be easy to pull back, revealing the feeding larvae.